waggle-sensor/computer_vision/README.md

 ##3 Training

 ###3.1 Data Processing
 Training is performed on the Caltech Pedestrian Detection Data Set mentioned in the introduction.
 The code to process the raw data is in process_data.py, however if you are working from the directories I made you should not ever have to deal with this script because the relevent data is extracted elsewhere in the directory ```data\train\```.
+Because many adjacent frames are extremely similar, the data set is defined to consist of every 30th frame from all the videos.

 ![Frame](/readme-images/frame.png)

 **Figure 5:** An example of a 640x480 frame from the Caltech data set.

 The folder ```positive``` contains all the windows containing pedestrians, extracted from the raw images and resized to 64x128 for training purposes. ```positive_unscaled``` contains the same images, just not resized.
-These former is useful for training, the latter is useful for computing feature pyramids (described later).
+The former is useful for training, the latter is useful for computing feature pyramids (described later).

 ![Frame](/readme-images/pedestrian.png)

 **Figure 6:** An example of a 64x128 pedestrian image from the Caltech data set.

+For the first round of training, negatives are simply chosen at random from the training data.
+This is done by randomly selecting bounding boxes at different scales from the frames, and throwing out any that have too much overlap with the known positives.
+To limit redundancy, we take no more than 25 negatives per frame.

 ###3.2 Machine Learning/Adaboost

+Now that we have extracted training data and know how to transform raw images into feature vectors, we can attempt to learn how to classify positive and negative examples.
+To do this we use the [Adaboost](https://en.wikipedia.org/wiki/AdaBoost)

 ###3.3 Hard Negative Mining/Bootstrapping